Add a LICENSE & CODE_OF_CONDUCT to your Python package#

 A license contains legal language about how users can use and reuse your software.
 To set the LICENSE for your project, you:

-By adding the LICENSE file to your pyproject.toml file, the LICENSE will be included in your package’s metadata which is used to populate your package’s PyPI landing page.
-The LICENSE is also used in your GitHub repository’s landing page interface.
+By adding this metadata to your pyproject.toml file, the choice of license will be included in your package’s metadata which is used to populate your package’s PyPI landing page.
+The LICENSE file is also used in your GitHub repository’s landing page interface.

 What license should you use?#